rackerlabs/docs-rackspace-federation/doc/administering/managing-idp.rst

 .. note::

-    Rackspace recommends that you use the Control Panel to mange Identity Providers, but advanced users might choose to use the Rackspace Identity API instead.
+    Rackspace recommends that you use the Control Panel to mange Identity Providers, but advanced users might choose to use the Identity API instead.

     To use the API to create and manage your Identity Providers, see the `Identity Providers <https://developer.rackspace.com/docs/cloud-identity/v2/api-reference/identity-provider-operations/>`_
-    section of the `Rackspace Identity API Reference
+    section of the `Identity API Reference
     <https://developer.rackspace.com/docs/cloud-identity/v2/api-reference/>`_.